-9.4.1 Procurement over £30,000
+9.4.1 Procurement over £1230,000

-The Trust will adopt formal tendering procedures for all procurements in excess of an estimated value of £30,000 (and in some cases for lower value procurement which has been considered to be potentially complex or high risk by the Head of Procurement or relevant divisional lead).
+The Trust will adopt formal tendering procedures for all procurements in excess of an estimated value of £1230,000 including VAT (and in some cases for lower value procurement which has been considered to be potentially complex or high risk by the Head of Procurement or relevant divisional lead).

 However, the extent and complexity of the documentation should be no greater than is necessary for the nature or value of the requirements.
-Procurements between £30,000 and £213,477 inc VAT (or the Threshold stated in the Government Procurement Agreement) must be carried out as an open process, without the use of a pre selection stage and advertised on the e-notice platform Contracts Finder.
+Procurements between $\pounds 1230,000$ and $\pounds 214,904139.688$ including VAT (or the Threshold stated in the Government Procurement Agreement) should be carried out as an open process, without the use of a pre selection stage and advertised on the e-notice platform Contracts Finder unless the Trust is procuring from a framework.

-Any tender process over the threshold of £213,477 inc VAT, or as set out in the Government Procurement Agreement, shall also require an opportunity notice to be published on the 'find a tender' e-notice platform.
+Any tender process over the threshold of £214,904139,688 including VAT, or as set out in the Government Procurement Agreement, shall also require an opportunity notice to be published on the 'find a tender' e-notice platform unless the Trust is procuring from a framework.